syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

 	![Additional Software Alert](WebInstaller/Step-by-Step-Installation_img5.png)

-4. If previous version(s) installed for the selected platforms, then Uninstall previous version wizard will be displayed.
-Here you can view the list of installed previous versions for the selected platforms.
-Select **Uninstall All** checkbox to select all the versions.
-Click Next.
+4. If previous version(s) for the selected platforms are installed, the Uninstall previous version wizard will be displayed.
+You can see the list of previously installed versions for the platforms you've chosen here.
+To remove all versions, check the **Uninstall All** checkbox.
+Click the Next button.

 	![Existing Version for install](WebInstaller/Step-by-Step-Installation_img20.png)